What is the Video Games Ambassadors scheme?

 Yes, there is no upper age limit for being a VGA.
 Enthusiasm is the main quality we look for!
 We have many retired Ambassadors working with schools through the programme and they are a key support.

 Why do I need a DBS/PVG (Scotland) check?

-The STEM Ambassadors Programme is nationally co-ordinated by STEMNET and locally managed by STEMNET authorised sub-regional Contract Holders.
+The STEM Ambassadors Programme is nationally coordinated by STEM and locally managed by STEM authorised sub-regional Contract Holders.
 With over 26,000 volunteers it is important that we have a robust recruitment process.
 Part of this process requires all new STEM Ambassador registrants to complete an Enhanced Disclosure and Barring Service (formerly Criminal Records Bureau) check.
-On receipt of an acceptable DBS Certificate the STEMNET authorised sub-regional Contract Holder will confirm approval as a STEM Ambassador and provide you with a STEM Ambassador ID card, badge and wallet to keep your DBS Certificate and ID card safe.
+On receipt of an acceptable DBS Certificate the STEM authorised sub-regional Contract Holder will confirm approval as a STEM Ambassador and provide you with a STEM Ambassador ID card, badge and wallet to keep your DBS Certificate and ID card safe.
 Many schools do not accept visitors without the appropriate police checks.
 The fact that these checks are a mandatory requirement for all STEM Ambassadors is useful for teachers when they organise visits.

 I already have a DBS/CRB check; why do I need another one?